machbry/codingame-bots/docs/build_one_file_script.md

 - given a .py module file (start with challenge 's main file) :
-  - save the content of the file without import statements (Script)
+  - save the content of the file without import statements (Body)
   - get all import statements
       - get type of import statement (Import & ImportFrom), check for aliases
       - list imported packages & modules